mcaceresb/stata-gtools/docs/usage/gdistinct.md

 - `verbose` prints some useful debugging info to the console.

 - `benchmark` or `bench(level)` prints how long in seconds various parts of the program take to execute.
 Level 1 is the same as `benchmark`.
-Level 2 additionally prints benchmarks for internal plugin steps.
+Levels 2 and 3 additionally prints benchmarks for internal plugin steps.

 - `hashlib(str)` On earlier versions of gtools Windows users had a problem because Stata was unable to find spookyhash.dll, which is bundled